-For a full description of the infrastructure operated by ITD, please refer to the ITD Technology Model distributed alongside this document.
-The following summary of MDPD infrastructure is intended to serve as a high level overview of the environment only.
+For a full description of the infrastructure operated by ITD, please refer to Exhibit 1, TD Technology Model, distributed alongside this Solicitation.
+The following summary of MDPD infrastructure is intended to serve as a high-level overview of the environment only.